christianp86/ui5-webcomponents-pure-js/ui5-webcomponents-wo-frk/readme.md

 My goal is to create blog series during which we will cover following topics
  * Getting started with UI5 Web Components
  * Enhancing our example using `<template>` tag
- * Let´s create a bundle using webpack
+ * Let´s create a bundle
  * I hate todo lists, so we create a shopping list example :wink:
  * Additional topics such as i18n, theming and create your own UI5 Web Components